matuzo/HTMHell/hell/adventcalendar/2025/8/index.md

    This behavior is actually specified in the HTML spec, and called the _adoption agency algorithm_.
 I think we owe it to [Chris Wilson](https://cwilso.com/) for thinking about this in the first place.
 Chris, if you ever find traces of old discussions about this, or care to write the backstory, I would be very interested!

    Of course, I'm not saying you should do this.
 It's still important to create correctly nested HTML markup.
 But there are historical reasons for things like this to work.
-You have to remember that, back in the early days, browser engines didn't always agree on how to parse and render HTML.
+Back in the early days, browser engines didn't always agree on how to parse and render HTML.
 So, in order to ensure that as much of the web as possible was supported across all browsers, it was sometimes easier to just support how other browsers did things.
 And that's how things like misnested tags ended up being supported.

 1. Missing end tags are fine.
 The HTML parser is able to close most of them on its own.